Forien/foundryvtt-forien-armoury/README.md

   * `Fighting Style (Any)` and `Fighting Master (Style)` along with variant for every of the three styles.
 * Introducing _„RassilonMonk's Cauldron of Nurgle“_, a bundle of symptoms and diseases to use during your games in perilous Old World
   * Added 4 new **Symptoms**: Vertigo, Scarring, Rashes and Taint
+* Created am Automatic Disease Progression, which will progress diseases' duration and incubation automatically
+  * This requires some time tracking module (like `Simple Calendar`) to actually modify the `World Time` setting.
+* Added `Casting Fatigue` feature, proposed and designed by VividOblivion.
 * Added new journal: `Forien's Lore`
   * Describing **Hunters' Guild** and **Runebounds**
 * Added accessory: `Amulet of „Resilience“`